dwarvesf/research/breakdown/zen-mcp-deep-dive.md

         return f"{parent_history}\n{current_history}"
 ```

-## Technical Challenges and Solutions
+## Technical challenges and solutions

-### Challenge 1: Stateless Protocol + Stateful Conversations
+### Challenge 1: Stateless protocol + stateful conversations

-**The Problem**: MCP is inherently stateless.
+**The problem**: MCP is inherently stateless.
 Each tool call is independent with no knowledge of previous interactions.
 But real AI collaboration requires memory.

-**Traditional Approaches** (and why they fail):

-- **File-based persistence**: Too slow, race conditions, cleanup issues
-- **Database storage**: Overkill, deployment complexity
-- **Client-side state**: Not supported by MCP protocol

-**The Solution: In-Memory Process-Persistent Storage**
+**The solution: In-memory process-persistent storage**

 ```python
 # server.py: Single persistent process handles all requests